MacOS vs Windows OS – Who Wins the Best OS Title?Donna Marie Padua

-Both operating systems offer login options that go beyond the traditional act of simply signing in on your desktop.
+Both operating systems offer login options beyond the traditional act of simply signing in on your desktop.
 If you have a MacBook Pro with a Touch Bar, you can easily sign in to your Mac using your finger.
 Or you can log in with your iPhone or Apple Watch if they are close enough to the computer.

 But Windows OS offers Hello with several biometric login options.
 Face login is probably the coolest and is available on most higher-end PCs, including all Microsoft Surface devices.
 Windows Hello also supports fingerprint readers, available on laptops such as the HP Spectre 13.
-If you don’t have hardware that’s compatible with either of those features, Windows will also accept a PIN.
+If you don’t have hardware compatible with either of those features, Windows will also accept a PIN.

 Once you’ve booted the OS, Windows has the Start button and menu to access your most-used apps, settings, and documents.
 There’s nothing similar in macOS, but you can pin frequently used apps to your Dock, head to the Applications folder, or set up your desktop with icons for your most-used programs and files.
-You can also use Launchpad icon to page through and start apps.
+You can also use the Launchpad icon to page through and start apps.